Back to Articles

 People with the moderate dementia stage of Alzheimer’s disease may:

 In the late stage of the disease, called severe dementia due to Alzheimer’s disease, mental function continues to decline.
-The disease also has a growing impact on movement and physical capabilities.
+The disease also causes more issues with movement and physical capabilities.

 In late-stage severe dementia due to Alzheimer’s disease, people generally:

 The rate of progression for Alzheimer’s disease varies widely.
 On average, people with Alzheimer’s disease live between three and 11 years after diagnosis.
 But some live 20 years or more.
-The degree of impairment at diagnosis can affect life expectancy.
-Untreated vascular risk factors such as hypertension are associated with a faster rate of progression of Alzheimer’s disease.
+How far the disease has advanced when diagnosed can affect life expectancy.
+Untreated vascular risk factors such as high blood pressure are associated with a faster rate of progression of Alzheimer’s disease.

-Pneumonia is a common cause of death because impaired swallowing allows food or beverages to enter the lungs, where an infection can begin.
+Pneumonia is a common cause of death for people with Alzheimer’s.
+Trouble swallowing due to pneumonia allows food or beverages to enter the lungs, where an infection can begin.
 Other common causes of death include dehydration, malnutrition, falls and other infections.

 © 1998-2024 Mayo Foundation for Medical Education and Research (MFMER).
 All rights reserved.